 - Reach energetically along your front arm

 - Concentrate on inhaling and exhaling through the nose.

-With this in mind a BODYBALANCE class is ideal.
-In BODYBALANCE moves such as the Dancer’s Pose are couched in balance building sequences of yoga moves, and with a certified instructor coaching you, there’s plenty of scope to perfect your technique.
+During a BODYBALANCE™ workout, moves such as the Dancer's Pose are incorporated in balance-building sequences of yoga moves, and with a certified instructor guiding you, there's plenty of opportunity to perfect your technique.